What is Greek Yogurt?

-Our organic Greek yogurt starter yields a light, thick yogurt with a lot of froth.
-It’s the kind of thing you’d expect to find in the store as “Greek-style” yogurt.
-The wonderful thing about our culture is that it can be made at home without the use of sugar, additives, or preservatives.
+Our organic Greek yogurt starter yields a light, thick yogurt with a lot of foam.
+It’s the kind of thing you’d expect to find as “Greek-style” yogurt in the store.
+The wonderful thing about our culture is that it can be made at home without using sugar, additives, or preservatives.
 This yogurt is thermophilic.
-To be able to work with the culture, a yogurt maker is required.
+To work with the culture, a yogurt maker is required.

 At the Kefirshop.eu you can buy a traditional Greek yogurt starter.
 Each pack contains a loose powder combination of the two strains needed to make the ultimate Greek yogurt — lactobacillus bulgaricus and streptococcus thermophilus — in exact proportions.

 The Greek yogurt starter produces Greek yogurt that tastes like Bulgarian yogurt but is milder, less sour, creamier, and thicker.
 Greek yogurt is comparable to Bulgarian yogurt, but it is less tangy and thicker, and that is precisely what this starter will make for you.
 Because this is an heirloom yogurt starter containing live active bacteria, you can reuse yogurt from your previous set to culture your new batch for as long as you like.

 Lactic acid cultures derived from natural sources in ecologically conserved areas of Bulgaria are used in the starter.
 It is entirely natural and organic, with no preservatives, additives, artificial colors, or tastes.
 It includes no GMOs and is free of soy and gluten.